Let’s get neutral, baby

 Re-frame your brain

 However, we are here to reframe the way we think about neutrals.
 Especially in the context of your specific season.
-If you are familiar with the four different seasons in color analysis, you know that they are either warm or cool, and clear or muted.
-(If you need some visual clues, check out our Pinterest page – there we have a board for each season with plenty of examples to look at.)
+If you are familiar with the four different seasons in color analysis, you know that they are either warm or cool and clear or muted.
+(If you need some visual clues, check out our Pinterest page – we have a board for each season with plenty of examples to look at.)
 As with any other color in your palette, wearing the correct neutral colors has a way of giving you magical powers.
 Your skin looks clearer, your eyes and lips look brighter, and you present an overall harmonious vibe.